gurwindaniel/MFRL-OR/README.md

 If you use this code, please cite:

 A. Daniel Gurwin Das and E. Anna Devi,
-"Mean Field Reinforcement Learning-based Opportunistic Routing (MFRL-OR) for Dynamic MANET Environments", 2026.
+"Hybrid Mean-Field Reinforcement Learning-Based Opportunistic Routing with Adaptive Exploration in Mobile Ad Hoc Networks", 2026.